NocturnalSolutions/KituraBook/1-hello-world.md

 Let’s create a classic [Hello World](http://www.catb.org/jargon/html/H/hello-world.html) example.

 First, install Swift and get it running.
 On your system, you should be able to type `swift` into a terminal window to start up the Swift REPL.
 (Press Control-D to exit the REPL.)
+Hopefully you already have this up and running, but if not, here’s some guidance.

+## On MacOS

 If you’re on a macOS system, installing Apple’s full-featured Xcode IDE from the App Store should be all you need to do.
 (It’s not necessary to use Xcode to edit Swift code on your Mac, but when you install Xcode, the Swift binaries and other software development goodies will come along for the ride.)

+## On Linux

 On Ubuntu Linux, install the following packages using `apt-get install`:

 * `clang`
 * `python-dev`